API basics

 Timestamps and dates

-All dates are returned in format: yyyy-MM-dd
+Dates are returned in the format: yyyy-MM-dd

 Pagination

-Bridge uses a cursor based pagination via the after parameter.
+Bridge uses a cursor-based pagination via the after parameter.

 ❗️